Ayaan-Labba/DA6401-Assignment-2/README.md

 ```

 ## Code Structure
-The notebook is organized into several key components:
+The notebook is organized into the following sections:
 - Model definition (CNN class)
 - Dataset handling (iNaturalistDataset class)
 - Training and validation functions